ironlota/branchbound/README.md

 ```

 ### How to make a matrix file for TSP
-- Create new file in txt like this
+- Create new file in txt like this [99999 stands for infinite, it will block the edge creation in same node]

     For reduced cost matrix :
     ```